AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 ```
 --output-type clusters,tracks
 ```

+MC label data are stored in corresponding branches per sector.
+The sequence of MC objects must match the sequence of data objects.

 #### Parallel processing
 Parallel processing is controlled by the option `--tpc-lanes n`.
 The digit reader will fan out to n processing